Khushi2405/Hand-Gesture-Recognition/README.md

 ## Overview

-This project utilizes sensor data from an ESP32S3 microcontroller and MPU6050 IMU sensor to recognize hand gestures using a pre-trained Support Vector Machine (SVM) model.
+This project utilizes sensor data from an ESP32S3 microcontroller and MPU6050 IMU sensor to recognize hand gestures (left, right, up and down) using a pre-trained Support Vector Machine (SVM) model.
 The system collects accelerometer and gyroscope data, processes it to extract features, and predicts the gesture performed using a trained machine-learning model.

 ## Features